We can make your web site easier to find, and easier to use.

 Barry Welford’s post at BPWrap on the Internet and the Enigma Machine had me thinking for days, and strangely (maybe not so strangely) wanting to reread Neal Stephenson’s Cryptonomicon.

-I was also wondering how may professions have been profoundly impacted by new means of searching for academic papers in the way that the author of How Google is changing medicine has been.
+I was also wondering how many professions have been profoundly impacted by new means of searching for academic papers in the way that the author of How Google is changing medicine has been.

 I heard through the grapevine that Google’s big news this week at the Consumer Electronics Association convention that they are jointly keynoting isn’t going to the announcement of a Google computer.
-There has been some speculation that they are going to get into Television 2.0.
+Instead, there has been some speculation that they will get into Television 2.0.

 I skimmed over this short interview (no longer available) with one of Yahoo!’s newest vice presidents of worldwide research, Ron Brachman, halfway through last month.
-I’m glad I got back to it, and read it a little closer.
-I suspect that Artificial Intelligence will play an ever increasing role in both search, and search marketing.
+I’m glad I got back to it and read it a little closer.
+I suspect that Artificial Intelligence will play an ever-increasing role in both searches and search marketing.

 Conversions?
 Will we see a transition from pay-per-click to pay-per-conversions in the search engines sometime soon?
 The conversion tracking that the folks at Google have been working upon, including their Secure Conversion Tracking approaches may hold some answer to questions like that asked at Wired recently: How Click Fraud Could Swallow the Internet.